Earmark Repurposing 2016

 2016 Earmark Repurposing

-FHWA has recently released a spreadsheet detailing the DEMO projects that were repurposed in 2016 whose funds are set to expire by September 30, 2019 if they have not been obligated to their intended project by that time.
-Below is a spreadsheet listing the Repurposed Earmarks by District and Sponsor with the remaining funds that require obligation.
-If you have any questions, please send your inquiry to Repurposing@dot.ca.gov.
+FHWA released a spreadsheet detailing the DEMO projects that were repurposed in 2016 whose funds were set to expire by September 30, 2019 if they have not been obligated to their intended project by that time.
+Below is a document listing those expired Repurposed Earmarks by District and Sponsor.

 Final Approved Earmark Repurposing Project List